shani-forbes/aws-iam-ec2-least-privilege-project/README.md

 Because this project was built in a personal AWS environment, I set up AWS Budgets to monitor spending and selected free-tier eligible resources where possible.

-Because this project was built in a personal AWS environment, I set up AWS Budgets to monitor spending and selected free-tier eligible resources where possible.

 ![AWS Budgets configured for project cost monitoring](Screenshots/aws-cost-budgets.PNG)

-*AWS Budgets configured to monitor spending while working in my personal AWS environment.*

 After completing the testing and validation, I terminated the EC2 instance and deleted the S3 bucket to avoid leaving unnecessary resources running.